Ph.D. Sociology, Duke University 2015

 My research is fundamentally concerned with how individual, structural, and institutional factors create, maintain, and reproduce poverty and inequality.
 Motivating my research agenda is the question: how do micro- and macro- contexts shape socio-economic conditions and disparities across individuals, time, and place?
 Accordingly, my current research focuses on three areas: 1) poverty and poverty risks, particularly among mothers and children; 2) the roles of political and historic institutions in understanding inequalities across place (e.g. poverty in the South); and 3) racial socioeconomic disparities.
 While my current work primarily involves the use of quantitative techniques to analyze large scale and often multi-level data sets, I also have training in qualitative methods.

-My article, "Why is the American South Poorer?", is forthcoming in Social Forces.
+My article "Why is the American South Poorer?" was recently published in Social Forces.
 I have also published in the Journal of Marriage and Family, American Sociological Review, American Behavioral Scientist, and Advances in Gender Studies.

 Population Studies Center